What’s The Best Way To Promote My Self-Published Book?

 Five Ways To Promote Your Self Published Book

-Here are five tips on how to promote your self-published book.
+If you are a new author, you should start thinking about how to promote your self-published book.

 What is book promotion?